Max Talmey

-Max Talmey (1869–1941) was an American ophthalmologist of Jewish-Lithuanian descent, best known as Albert Einstein's tutor who introduced him to fields and books on natural science and philosophy, his success in treating cataracts, and his work on auxiliary languages.
+Max Talmey (born Max Talmud; מאַקס תלמוד; 1869 – November 7, 1941) was a Lithuanian-born American ophthalmologist and educator of Jewish descent, best known as Albert Einstein's tutor who introduced him to fields of and books on natural science and philosophy, for his success in treating cataracts, and for his work on auxiliary languages.

 Early life and education

-Talmey was born Max Talmud in Tauroggen (now in Lithuania) near the Prussian border into a poor Jewish family.
+Talmey was born in Tauroggen (now in Lithuania) near the Prussian border into a poor Jewish family.
 At 18, Talmey was fluent in six languages.
 Talmey studied medicine in Germany; his older brother, Bernard S. Talmey (1862-1926), was also a medical doctor.

 Tutoring Albert Einstein

 Talmey was 21 when he first met Albert Einstein who was ten years old and who was on a third year of Luitpold Gymnasium.
 Talmey was then attending Medical School in Munich, Germany.
 For five years, from 1889 to 1894, Talmey was a weekly lunch guest of Einstein's family, as was Jewish custom.
 They used to discuss themes of interest to Albert Einstein, and Talmey lent him a number of books about science, including works on general science like multi-volume Popular Book on Natural Science by Aaron Bernstein, works on physics like Force and Matter by Ludwig Buchner, on mathematics like Theodore Spieker's popular textbook on geometry for higher schools (Lehrbuch der ebenen Geometrie mit Übungsaufgaben für höhere Lehranstalten - Th.
 Spieker 1899/289), which was based on classic Euclid's Elements, and which he called "his holly little geometry book"; and philosophy, like The Critique of Pure Reason by Immanuel Kant.
 According to Talmey, "Kant's works, incomprehensible to ordinary mortals, seemed to be clear" for young Einstein.
 Many of those books were considered leading sources on their subjects, and at each meeting Einstein showed his mentor some of the problems he had solved that week.
 As Talmey recalled, teenage Einstein soon surpassed his mentor in mathematics and physics, and their discussions moved to philosophy.

 James G. Ravin quoted Talmey in his article:

 Over forty years later, in 1931, Talmey described the situation to a New York Times reporter: "Although there was a difference of 11 years between us, the boy had such an aptitude and zest for knowledge that it was an easy matter to get along together.
 I lent him many of my scientific books and he mastered their contents in several months.
 He read one unusually difficult mathematical text in two months, whereas adult students require years for the same task".
 Talmey said that Albert "became so interested in mathematics and physics that he took a profound dislike for the methods of the school, concluded his studies were wasted there and devoted himself to self-education.
 Before long the youngster knew more about science than his mentor".